 - A good motor policy should provide assistance services such as jump starts, flat tyres, unlocking vehicle and fuel delivery.
 If you break down more than a certain distance from your home, your insurance should provide overnight accommodation or 24-hour car rental.

-- Be aware of road and weather conditions and drive defensively — adjust your speed and keep to the speed limit indicated.
+- Be aware of road and weather conditions and keep to the speed limit indicated.

 - Bring along a passenger/friend who can help you stay focused and composed